WillySeahh/taskb/README.md

 # CS3219 OTOT Task B

-* Please visit the .pdf I have submitted in LUMINUS for clearer instructions and images *
+### Please visit the .pdf I have submitted in LUMINUS for clearer instructions and images

 ### Task B1

-Implement a simple Javascript backend and REST API to GET, POST, PUT and DELETE.
-This repository contains a API that allows for create, retrieve, update and delete of quotes.
-The application uses Node.js and PostgreSQL(with pgAdmin).
-It will be testing through Postman.

 Setup and Run for Task B1 and B2
 1. You are required to download and install Node.js, PostgreSQL (with pgAdmin) and Postman.